johncthomas/interproscantools/README.txt

 These tools allow you to automate the uploading of sequences from a FastA file, and produce an excel sheet summarising the results.

-To install, make sure you have Python 3 and PIP (I recomend Anaconda for Windows).
+To install, make sure you have Python 3 and PIP
 Then: pip install interproscantools-1.0.tar.gz

-iprscan_from_fasta.py is used to send a series of amino acid sequences from a FastA file to the InterProScan REST server. tabulate_iprs_results.py is used to produce a readable Excel file of IPRScan results.
+iprscan_from_fasta.py is used to send a series of amino acid sequences from a FastA file to the InterProScan REST server. tabulate_iprs_results.py is used to produce a readable spreadsheet file of IPRScan results.
 The results will consist of Gene Ontology terms, domain predictions, and enzyme family predictions.